Configuration

 • Snapshot: Tags are published regardless of whether or not they change, according to the value entered in the Push interval

-• Override timestamps: If enabled, the timestamp will be updated to the current time as the data is sent.
+• Override timestamps (This field is only available for Snapshot mode): If enabled, the timestamp will be updated to the current time as the data is sent.

 • Topic: Specifies the topic for the published message.
 This can be any valid MQTT topic.